kittsville/pride-flag-generator/README.md

 # Pride Flag Generator

+A website to procedurally generate an infinate number of pride flags, thus solving Lesbian flag discourse.

 ## Local setup

 1. Fork + clone the project (consider using [GitHub Desktop](https://desktop.github.com/) if you're unfamiliar with git)